 In order to ensure as far as possible that the investment strategy is appropriate for the Fund's liabilities the Authority has created its own bespoke or customised strategic asset allocation.
-This benchmark acts as a framework and is adopted only after analysing the Fund's liability structure in detail.
+This benchmark is consistent with the Authority's views on the appropriate balance between generating a satisfactory long-term return on investments whilst taking account of market volatility and risk and acts as a framework and is adopted only after analysing the Fund's liability structure in detail.
 It is reviewed at least every three years and always after the statutory actuarial valuation.

-The Regulations define the types of investments the Fund can hold.
-The Authority participates in stock lending, where it holds investments directly to the limit permitted and the programme is managed by the custodian bank in accordance with best market practice.
 The Fund's directly owned securities are held by the custodian bank or its agents or directly by the Authority.

-The Fund has recently carried out an asset and liability study alongside the 2019 actuarial valuation.
-The Fund's liability data was used in the modelling and the implications of adopting a range of alternative investment strategies were assessed.
-The implications for the future development of the Fund were considered under a wide range of different scenarios.
+The Fund has recently carried out an asset and liability study alongside the 2022 actuarial valuation.
+The Fund's liability data was used in the modelling and the implications of adopting a range of alternative investment strategies were assessed and being cognisant of the Authority's commitment to its investment portfolios being net zero in terms of carbon emissions by 2030.
+The implications for the future development of the Fund were considered under a wide range of different scenarios and their implications for net zero alignment.